UK competition watchdog says private patients pay too much

 Asked about the discrepancy between the two figures, a commission spokesman said many areas had local monopolies or duopolies, so forcing sales would make no difference.

-The major private hospital groups denied the assertion that they made excessive profits from their dominance of the market, But Bupa, one of the insurers which fund most private treatments through employee-medical insurance schemes, welcomed the report.

-Mark Jackson, special adviser at advisory and restructuring practice Zolfo Cooper, said forced hospital sales would create uncertainty for lenders and investors in the sector which was already under pressure from a decline in the take-up of private medical insurance and an increase in lower-margin NHS work.
+Mark Jackson, special adviser at advisory and restructuring practice Zolfo Cooper, said: “At a time when the private hospital sector is already under pressure from a decline in the take up of private medical insurance and margin pressure from the increased level of NHS work being undertaken, the proposal for the forced divestments of up to 20 hospitals will create further uncertainty in the sector for the hospital groups, lenders and investors.”

 The CC said that the major health insurance groups, Bupa and AXA PPP, did not have the power to fully offset the dominance of the big private hospital groups.